craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/About People/Nations/The Kingdom of Prosper/Local Lore/Northern Conflicts, c.105af.md

 ## Immolation of Odaya
 #### 106/02/02 - 02/08

 During the long and attritious [[#Second Battle for the Centers]], Cenva Minyo would send their 1st and 4th Ranger Companies into the city of [[Odaya]].
 Being largely undefended, the Cenvan Rangers found little resistance to their assault.
-The attack left [[Odaya]] and its surrounding townships severely damaged, and the 1st and 4th to regroup with the 3rd Ranger Company to their south and support the ongoing efforts there.
+The attack left [[Odaya]] and its surrounding townships severely damaged, if not completely destroyed.
+The 1st and 4th Ranger Companies would then retreat to regroup with the 3rd Ranger Company in [[The Holy City of Kanielkiln|Kanielkiln]] and support the ongoing efforts there.

 ## The Black Battle of Kanielkiln
 #### 106/02/10 - cur